They’re Australian classics and often signature songs for their acts. They’ve seeped through into national consciousness.

 The lyrics were poignant enough to be included for a time on the English curriculum in some Australian high schools, and used in the Victorian Transport Accident Commission’s The Hidden Toll TVC in late 2005.

-Watch The Hidden Toll TVC below:
+Check out The Hidden Toll TVC:

-‘These Days’ topped the triple j Hottest 100 in 1999 (Fanning quipped: “We worked out that being number one on the Hottest 100 makes us the biggest band in the world because it’s the biggest music poll in the world”) and Song of the Year at the 2000 Music Critic’s Awards.
+‘These Days’ topped the Australian triple j Hottest 100 in 1999 (Fanning quipped: “We worked out that being number one on the Hottest 100 makes us the biggest band in the world because it’s the biggest music poll in the world”) and Song of the Year at the 2000 Music Critic’s Awards.

 Tash Sultana: ‘Jungle’ (2016)